Changissnz/my_career/README.md

 skill necessary to produce product X. But the hierarchs of the corporatist structure decide that population P best get to working so that product X is reliably produced T years from now.
-Population P does not have the need to produce T because it already has a rich and diverse economy.
+Population P does not have the need to produce X because it already has a rich and diverse economy.
 But the hierarchs' decision results in forms of labor considered forced.